seanbutler/Glynth/Notes/criteria.md

 ## Uncommon Patterns
  - Some Environment Can be destroyed
-   - if so then fills space available
+   - if so then much more common
  - Player collects Items for Powers
    - Suppressed abilities, collectables unlock them
  - Enemies Grow or Space Shrinks either directly or indirectly (more on this later)
  - Enemies Reach Goal To Win (Player Lose)

 # Criteria for Quality Arcade Games